GAME-CLI-SRV-DEV/ViaProxyRevolution/README.md

 # ViaProxyRevolution
-Makes Java Users connect to ViaProxy Server Without Using OpenAuthMod.
+Makes Java edition Users connect to ViaProxy Server.
-Used On Spigot/Sponge.
+Used On Spigot/Sponge/Nukkit.

 # How to
 The ViaProxy must be configured.